25 Quantum Computing Companies to Know

 1QBit focuses on combining quantum technology to accelerate artificial intelligence capabilities, and vice versa, and solve optimization problems.
 In 2017, 1QBit also made waves when it partnered with two major players: tech consultants Accenture and biotech multinational Biogen.
 Quantum computing was used to create a molecular modeling application, which was able to be applied by Biogen and could lead to breakthroughs in drug discovery and development.

 A Rigetti partner, ProteinQure uses quantum computing and machine learning to computer-simulate designs for protein-based drugs.
-The company specializes in small proteins striving to have applications across all major disease indications.
-According to its website, ProteinQure has partnerships with top pharma companies to aid in drug discovery practices.
+The company specializes in small proteins that can be applied across all major disease indications.
+ProteinQure has partnerships with top pharma companies to aid in drug discovery practices.

-A developer of enterprise software for quantum computers, QC Ware counts Citi and Goldman Sachs among its investors.
+A developer of enterprise software for quantum computers, QC Ware counts BMW Group and Goldman Sachs among its customers.
 It has also teamed with a number of other outfits, including D-Wave, IBM and, perhaps most notably, Google, whose open-source quantum interface Cirq was integrated into QC Ware’s cloud service.

-ISARA has emerged as a frontrunner working to solve the issues that quantum computing might cause for RSA security encryption.
-The company is working to develop quantum-safe cryptography systems that essentially allow communication between classical and quantum algorithms.
+ISARA is working to develop quantum-safe cryptography systems that essentially allow communication between classical and quantum algorithms.
 RSA security encryption relies on prime numbers to secure your information.
 More specifically, it relies on the fact that prime factorization of large numbers is prohibitively time-consuming for would-be hackers.
 But if a quantum computer powerful enough to run Shor’s factorization algorithm ever came along, all that security essentially vanishes.

 Frequently Asked Questions